wagtail/wagtail/docs/contributing/committing.md

 ## Push to `main`

-The changes are ready to be pushed to the `main` now.
+The changes are ready to be pushed to `main` now.

 ```console
 # Check that everything looks OK